Veronica Samuels

 EXPLORE YUMA CROSSING NATIONAL HERITAGE

-The Yuma Crossing National Heritage Area, listed on the United States National Register Of Historic Places, is one of the major attractions in Yuma.
+The Yuma Crossing National Heritage Area, listed on the United States National Register of Historic Places, is one of the major attractions in Yuma.

 Yuma az attractions

-The area itself is packed with many local attractions today.
 The Yuma Landing Historic Site Landmark mainly features a statue and plaques dedicated to Robert G. Fowler, the first person to fly from the East to the West Coast of the United States, and a beautiful plaque depicting the history of the crossing.

 Stop by here to enjoy the beautiful views of the Colorado River and the mountains on the horizon.

-ENJOY TUBING DOWN THE COLORADO RIVER
+ENJOY TUBING

-One of the fun things to do in Yuma AZ in summer to cool off is River Tubing, one of the best ways to experience the Colorado River.
+One of the fun things to do in Yuma AZ, in summer to cool off is River Tubing, one of the best ways to experience the Colorado River.

 For an hour, you can enjoy floating from upstream, passing under the Ocean to Ocean Bridge and ending at West Wetlands Park(takes more than an hour).